-Here is how to thicken gravy, giving your meal an extra dimension in flavor and consistency.
+This is how to thicken gravy, or any other sauce, giving your meal an extra dimension in flavor, and consistency.

-There are several ways to make your gravy nice and thick, I will list through a few methods below in this post.
+There are several ways to make your gravy nice and thick.

 Gravy has an interesting history, and seems to have first come about as a thing in the 14th century.

 The first word that referred to this meat sauce was the word gravé, most likely taken from the French.